sheylaPozo/tarot-app/README.md

 ✨ Future Enhancements

 [ ] Draw a random tarot card (with descriptions)

-[ ] Use real moon phases via API
+[ ] Use real moon phases via API.

-[ ] Stylized UI with animations and card flips
+[ ] Stylized UI with animations and card flips.

+---
 ---

 ## 👤 Author